Grand Lodge of Russia

 The Grand Lodge of Russia (GLoR) (Великая ложа России) is the Regular Masonic jurisdiction for Russia.
 The Grand Lodge was established on 24 June 1995.
-It was the first national grand lodge to be created in the country since the closure of the original Russian grand lodges in 1917, when Freemasonry was banned by the Bolsheviks in the wake of the October Revolution.
+It was the first national grand lodge to be created in the country after the closure of the original Russian grand lodges in 1922 by the Bolsheviks.

 The Grand Lodge of Russia has jurisdiction across the entire nation, and enjoys mutual recognition with most of the regular Grand Lodges worldwide, including the three senior or "home" Grand Lodges, namely the United Grand Lodge of England (recognition in 1996), the Grand Lodge of Ireland, and the Grand Lodge of Scotland; more than 100 other Grand Lodges in the world also exchange recognition.

 In July 2016 the GLoR reported over 700 members, in more than 33 Lodges nationwide.
 The current Grand Master of the GLoR is Andrei Vladimirovich Bogdanov.

 History

 The re-introduction of Freemasonry into Russia began in the early 1990s, after the fall of the USSR.
 In 1992 and 1993 the Grande Loge Nationale Française (GLNF) consecrated four lodges: Harmony Lodge (Moscow), Lotus Lodge (Moscow), New Astrea Lodge (St. Petersburg), and Gamayun Lodge (Voronezh).

 Harmony Lodge was established on 14 January 1992 in Paris.
 The lodge then relocated to Moscow.
 Subsequently, New Astrea Lodge was established on St John's Day, 24 June 1993, in St. Petersburg.
 The Voronezh-based Gamayun Lodge was established on 24 June 1993 in St. Petersburg.
 Lotus Lodge was established on 12 October 1993 in Moscow.

 These four lodges became the founders of the Grand Lodge of Russia on St John's Day, 24 June 1995, in a consecration ceremony performed in Moscow.
 The consecration was performed by the GLNF, with the support of other regular masonic authorities, including the United Grand Lodge of England (UGLE), who extended official recognition to the new Russian body within its first year of operation.
 The first Grand Master of the Grand Lodge of Russia was Georgiy Dergachev.